IBM-Bluemix-Docs/hypersecure-dbaas/index.md

 <ul>
 <li>The underlying technologies prevent {{site.data.keyword.IBM_notm}} or a third party from being able to
 access your data.
-<p>The Secure Service Container (SSC) technology protects the system via a
+<p>The IBM Secure Service Container technology protects the system via a
 tamper-proof environment.
 Access to the system is restricted and is only enabled through well-defined RESTful APIs.</p></li>
 <li>Data is encrypted at rest and in flight.</li>